Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

     of response elicitation used in assessing the quality criterion if it doesn’t fall in any of the above categories.

-## Question 4.3.9: How are raw responses from participants aggregated or otherwise processed to obtain reported scores for this quality criterion?
+### Question 4.3.9: How are raw responses from participants aggregated or otherwise processed to obtain reported scores for this quality criterion?
 State if no scores reported.

 *What to enter in the text box*: normally a set of separate assessments is collected from evaluators and is converted to the results as reported.
 Describe here the method(s) used in the conversion(s).
 E.g. macro-averages or micro-averages are computed from numerical scores to provide summary, per-system results.

-## Question 4.3.10: Method(s) used for determining effect size and significance of findings for this quality criterion.
+### Question 4.3.10: Method(s) used for determining effect size and significance of findings for this quality criterion.

 *What to enter in the text box*: A list of methods used for calculating the effect size and significance of any results, both as reported in the paper given in Question 1.1, for this quality criterion.
-If none calculated, state ‘None.’
+If none calculated, state ‘None’.

-## Question 4.3.11: Has the inter-annotator and intra-annotator agreement between evaluators for this quality criterion been measured?
+### Question 4.3.11: Has the inter-annotator and intra-annotator agreement between evaluators for this quality criterion been measured?
 If yes, what method was used, and what are the agreement scores?

 *What to enter in the text box*: the methods used to compute, and results obtained from, any measures of inter-annotator and intra-annotator agreement obtained for the quality criterion.

-The section ends with the question **Is there another quality criterion in the evaluation experiment that you haven’t completed this section for yet?** If **Yes** is selected, please copy this section and complete it for the next criterion.
-If **No**, the next section will be the Ethics section below.

-# Ethics
+# Ethics Questions (Questions 5.1-5.4)

 The questions in this section relate to ethical aspects of the evaluation.
 Information can be entered in the text box provided, and/or